adematti/cosmofit/README.md

 ## TODOs

-- jax
+- reparametrization
-- analytic marginalization
+- jax.jit
+- use Jacobian, if available, in Taylor emulator?
 - finish documentation
 - proper example with cross-covariance (e.g. many redshift slices), potential changes to the infrastructure
 - autodetection of Chain/Profiles types; improve Profiles type